-The Kerry Archaeological and Historical Society was founded in 1967, by a group of visionaries, who saw the need to raise awareness of the County’s past.
+The Kerry Archaeological and Historical Society is a volunteer-run organisation, founded in 1967 by a group of visionaries who saw the need to raise awareness of the County’s past.

-Once founded the Aims of the Society were identified as “the collection, recording, study and preservation of the history and antiquities of Kerry, including the preservation of historical and antiquarian remains, the promotion of scientific excavation and the publication of a journal”.
+The aims of the Society were identified as ‘the collection, recording, study and preservation of the history and antiquities of Kerry, including the preservation of historical and antiquarian remains, the promotion of scientific excavation and the publication of a journal’.

-In the intervening years those aspirations have expanded to include, the nurturing, fostering and promoting of an interest in the wider culture and heritage of County Kerry.
+In the intervening years those aspirations have expanded to include the nurturing, fostering and promotion of an interest in the wider culture and heritage of County Kerry.

-Today, we have over 500 members, internationally.
+Today, we have over 600 members internationally.
 Our society hosts a series of autumn, winter, and spring lectures.
-During, the summer months we organise outings to a variety of sites of historical/archaeological interest, sometimes even venturing abroad.
+During the summer months, we organise outings to a variety of sites of historical or archaeological interest, sometimes even venturing abroad.

 We liaise closely with Kerry County Council (www.kerrycoco.ie) through Kerry Library Service (www.kerrylibrary.ie), Kerry County Museum (www.kerrymuseum.ie) and directly with its Arts Officer, County Archaeologist, Conservation Officer, and Heritage Officer.

-Through our Outreach Programme, we have liaised closely with Muckross House (www.muckross-house.ie), Muckross Traditional Farms, Killarney, Kerry Writers’ Museum (www.kerrywritersmuseum.com), Kerry Education Centre, Tralee (www.edcentretralee.ie), Músaem Chorca Dhuibhne (www.westkerrymuseum.com), the Institute of Technology, Tralee (www.ittralee.ie) and various primary and post-primary schools throughout the County.
+Through our Outreach Programme, we have liaised closely with Muckross House (www.muckross-house.ie), Muckross Traditional Farms, Killarney, Kerry Writers’ Museum (www.kerrywritersmuseum.com), Kerry Education Centre, Tralee (www.edcentretralee.ie), Músaem Chorca Dhuibhne (www.westkerrymuseum.com), and Munster Technological University, Tralee (www.mtu.ie).